davesantos/dominicsantos/_projects/2016-09-01-acetate-collage-slide-projections.markdown

 - tomorrows-tulips-echoplex-dominicsantos-4

 ---
-Acetate collage slide projections for _Tomorrow Tulips_ at The Echoplex, Los Angeles, CA. — September 2016
+Acetate collage slide projections for _Tomorrow Tulips_ at The Echoplex, Los Angeles, CA.